joe-watkins/kfdb/README.md

     npm install
     ```

+3.  **Install the Netlify CLI** (for local development):
+    ```sh
+    npm install -g netlify-cli
+    ```

-3.  **Provide API Key:**
+4.  **Set up your API Key:**
-    The application uses Vite and is configured to read the Gemini API key from an environment variable `VITE_API_KEY`.
+    This application uses a secure serverless function approach to protect the Gemini API key.

     For local development:
     - Create a `.env` file in the project root
     - Add your Gemini API key:
       ```
-      VITE_API_KEY=your_gemini_api_key_here
+      # For Netlify Functions (server-side, secure)
+      GEMINI_API_KEY=your_gemini_api_key_here
       ```

-    For production deployment on platforms like Netlify, set the `VITE_API_KEY` environment variable in your project settings.

-    **IMPORTANT**: This is **not secure** for a public repository.
-The `.env` file is added to `.gitignore` to prevent accidentally committing it.
-If you deploy this project, you must use your hosting provider's system (e.g., Vercel, Netlify, Google Cloud) to manage environment variables securely.
+    For production deployment:
+    - In your Netlify dashboard, go to Site settings > Environment variables
+    - Add `GEMINI_API_KEY` with your API key as the value

+    **Security Note**: This project uses Netlify Functions to proxy API requests to Gemini, keeping your API key secure on the server side rather than exposing it in client-side code.

 ### 3. Running the Application

-This project uses Vite as its build tool and development server.
+This project uses Vite as its build tool and Netlify Functions for the backend API.

-1. Start the development server:
+1. Start the development server with Netlify Functions:
     ```sh
-    npm run dev
+    netlify dev
     ```

+    This will:
+    - Start the Vite development server for the frontend
+    - Run your Netlify Functions locally
+    - Set up the proxy configuration automatically

-2. Open your browser and navigate to the URL provided by Vite (typically `http://localhost:5173`).
+2. Open your browser and navigate to the URL provided (typically `http://localhost:8888`)

 ### 4. Building for Production